 3. Charleston Tea Plantation | Wadmalaw Island

-Charleston Tea Plantation is only four minutes away from the Rockville Church, which is also a fascinating historical site to visit.
+Charleston Tea Plantation, now called the Charleston Tea Garden is only four minutes away from the Rockville Church, which is also a fascinating historical site to visit.
 You may have heard of Summerville, South Carolina, as the birthplace of sweet tea, and we’re here to explain why!
 During the late 19th century, Dr. Charles Shepard founded the Pinehurst Tea Plantation of Summerville, where he created sweet tea.
 It was love at first sip.
 To this day, it’s the beverage that the South can’t do without.

 4. Magnolia Plantation & Gardens | West Ashley